 Then there’s customer service cost in resetting lockouts or lost tokens.
 That’s why none of the companies offer the token as default.
 You get it only if you care enough about security.

-I would be willing to pay if Vanguard offers this option at cost.
-If you have accounts at Fidelity, Schwab, or E*Trade, get the free token or use the free mobile or desktop app.
+If you have accounts at Fidelity, Schwab, E*Trade, or Vanguard, get the free hardware token, use the free mobile or desktop app, or enroll to receive random codes by text message.

 [Photo credit: Flickr user Edwin Sarmiento]